Julia sets appear quasiconformally in the Mandelbrot set: Abstract

 \section{Abstract}

-In this paper we prove the following: Take any \lq\lq small Mandelbrot set" and zoom in a neighborhood of a parabolic or Misiurewicz parameter in it, then we can see a quasiconformal image of a Cantor Julia set which is a perturbation of a parabolic or Misiurewicz Julia set.
-Furthermore, zoom in its middle part, then we can see a certain nested structure (\lq\lq decoration") and finally another \lq\lq smaller Mandelbrot set" appears.
+In this paper we prove the following: In the boundary of the Mandelbrot set, we can find quasiconformal copies of a Cantor Julia set which is a small perturbation of the Julia set of any given parabolic or Misiurewicz parameter.
+Indeed, we can specify the locations of such copies near the boundary of any small Mandelbrot set.
+If we zoom in the middle part of such a copy, then we can find a certain nested structure (\lq\lq decoration") and finally another \lq\lq smaller Mandelbrot set" appears.
 A similar nested structure exists in the Julia set for any parameter in the \lq\lq smaller Mandelbrot set".
-We can also find images of a Julia sets by quasiconformal maps with dilatation arbitrarily close to 1.
-All the parameters belonging to these images are semihyperbolic and this leads to the fact that the set of semihyperbolic but non-Misiurewicz parameters are dense with Hausdorff dimension 2 in the boundary of the Mandelbrot set.
+We can also find images of Julia sets by quasiconformal maps with dilatation arbitrarily close to 1.
+This answers a question by Adrian Douady.
+All the parameters belonging to these images are semihyperbolic and this leads to the fact that the set of semihyperbolic but non-Misiurewicz and non-hyperbolic parameters is dense with Hausdorff dimension 2 in the boundary of the Mandelbrot set.